Click here for the Data Protection Policy

 The Data Protection Act 2018 provides a legal framework for data protection in the United Kingdom (UK).
 It incorporates the General Data Protection Regulations (GDPR), the legal framework that sets guidelines for the collection and processing of personal information of individuals within the European Union (EU) and is sometimes referred to as UK GDPR.

-In accordance with the DPA, we at Storth School recognise that we collect and process personal data and because we decide how and why we do that, we are data controllers.
-This means that we have legal obligations to people regarding how we handle their data and we must register as a data controller with the Information Commissioner’s Office (ICO must register us with the Information Commissioner’s Office (ICO).
+In accordance with the DPA, we at Storth School recognise that we collect and process personal data, and because we decide how and why we do that, we are data controllers.
+This means that we have legal obligations to people regarding how we handle their data and manage their privacy and we must register as a data controller with the Information Commissioner’s Office (ICO).
 Anyone can read the details of our ICO notification by going online to https://ico.org.uk/esdwebpages/search and entering our registration number.
-Data controllers are normally organisations and not people although our headteacher is responsible for everything we do day-to-day and we have appointed a Data Protection Officer (DPO).
+Data controllers are normally organisations and not people, although our Head teacher is responsible for everything we do day-to-day, and we have appointed a Data Protection Officer (DPO).

 Contact our DPO on 015395 62517 or email them at: head@storth.cumbria.sch.uk